kalkih/simple-weather-card/README.md

 ## Updating
 1. Find your `simple-weather-card.bundle.js` file in `config/www` or wherever you ended up storing it.

-2. Replace the local file with the latest one attached in the [latest release](https://github.com/kalkih/simple-weather-card/releases/latest).
+2. Replace the local file with the one found in the [latest release](https://github.com/kalkih/simple-weather-card/releases/latest).

-3. Add the new version number to the end of the cards reference url in your `ui-lovelace.yaml` like below.
+3. Add the new version number to the end of the card reference url in your `ui-lovelace.yaml`.
+This will prevent the browser from loading the old version from cache.

     ```yaml
     resources:
       - url: /local/simple-weather-card.bundle.js?v=0.1.0
         type: module
     ```

-*You may need to empty the browsers cache if you have problems loading the updated card.*

 ## Using the card